Have you been searching for how to desensitize your penis? If so, you're not alone and we can help.

 If you are dealing with penile hypersensitivity and want to do something about it, what are your options?

-Then, consider the following options; however, note that you may need to try more than one before you figure out what works for you.
+Important note: You may need to try more than one of these options before figuring out what works for you.

-You may also want to look at condoms that are specially made for guys who have issues with premature ejaculation, which often come with their own numbing gel inside.
+You may also want to look at condoms that are specially made for guys who have issues with premature ejaculation, which often come with numbing gel already inside.